All Products

 How do I merge two tables that are not associated with each other?

-function to add an ID column to both tables.
-Then, associate the tables by using the ID columns and read the fields of the tables.
+You can use the UNION ALL operation to complete vertical merging and use the row_number function to complete horizontal merging.
+Add an ID column to both tables, associate the tables by using the ID columns, and then select the required fields.
 For more information, see UNION or ROW_NUMBER.

 What do I do if the "ValidateJsonSize error" error message appears when I perform UNION ALL operations?

-Cause 1: After an SQL statement is converted into an execution plan, the length of the execution plan exceeds 1024 KB, which is the maximum size allowed by the underlying architecture.
+• Cause 1: The length of the execution plan exceeds 1024 KB, which is the maximum size allowed by the underlying architecture.
 As a result, an SQL execution error is returned.
 The length of the execution plan is not directly related to the length of the SQL statement.
 Therefore, the length of the execution plan cannot be estimated.

-Solution to Cause 1: If an SQL statement is excessively long, we recommend that you split the statement into multiple statements.
-This prevents the generated execution plan from exceeding the maximum length.
+• Solution to Cause 1: Split the SQL statement that is excessively long to prevent the generated execution plan from exceeding the maximum length.

-Solution to Cause 2: If a large number of partitions exist, adjust the number of partitions.
+• Solution to Cause 2: Adjust the number of partitions.
 For more information, see Partition.

-Solution to Cause 3: If excessive small files exist, merge the small files.
+• Solution to Cause 3: Merge small files.

 What do I do if the "Both left and right aliases encountered in JOIN" error message appears when I perform a JOIN operation?